 By contrast, the Peripheral Nervous System (PNS) comprises somatic and autonomous systems, responsible for voluntary control of skeletal muscles as well as involuntary regulation of bodily functions such as heart rate, digestion, respiration, pupillary response, urination, and sexual arousal.

 While the PNS is distinct from the CNS, there is a large amount of crosstalk between the two systems.
 It can therefore be informative to study the action of one of the systems in order to learn more about the other.

 According to the Society for Neuroscience, the following “Neuroscience Core Concepts” are the essential principles of this fascinating discipline:

-To sum up, neuroscience tackles all questions dealing with the understanding of learning and memory, and helps to find ways to optimize human intelligence, for example by identifying improved learning and recall strategies.
-Neuroscientists all over the world are constantly striving towards an increased understanding and knowledge of brain structure and function in conjunction with more reliable and valid research methods, which will enable healthcare and medical sectors to develop new techniques and treatments to attenuate, counteract or even cure global diseases such as Alzheimer’s or Parkinson’s.
+Neuroscientists all over the world are constantly striving towards an increased understanding and knowledge of brain structures and function in conjunction with more reliable and valid research methods.
+The ultimate goal of which is to both provide a better understanding of who we are, while also enabling healthcare and medical science to develop new techniques and treatments to attenuate, counteract or even cure brain diseases such as Alzheimer’s or Parkinson’s.

-While an increasing amount of neuroscience studies is conducted and cutting-edge research papers are published, we’re still at the very beginning of fully uncovering the magnitude of what the human brain is actually capable of.
-At iMotions, we’re providing the methodological framework for collecting multi-dimensional behavioral and cognitive biosignals in complex neuroscientific paradigms in order to decipher the fascinating complexity of the human nervous system and allow you to answer the research questions of today and tomorrow.
+At iMotions, we provide a framework for collecting multi-dimensional behavioral and cognitive biosignals in order to help decode the fascinating complexity of the human nervous system and allow you to answer the research questions of today and tomorrow.